 Book Son of a Dream Today

-Film & Discussion Synopsis: For Him I Will offers critical insight into Black motherhood like never before as three parents share their unique experiences raising boys.
-This film challenges misconceptions of Black families while each mom explains how they supported the well-being and healthy development of their sons.
+For Him I Will offers critical insight into Black motherhood and the raising of Black boys.
+This training challenges misconceptions of Black families while also offering.
 Participants will learn the importance of challenging stereotypes of single-Black motherhood and strength-based approaches to supporting Black mothers and sons.

 “Free Young Blood: Combating the Mass Incarceration of Black Males”